LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Mage Sight/Active Mage Sight.md

 Each [[Arcanum]] has a minor mechanical effect, relating to the base level of perception granted by Active Sight.

 [[Death]] Sight:\
-Allows a mage to detect the presence of the Anchor [[Condition]] or manifested ghosts and related phenomena.
+Allows a mage to detect the presence of the Anchor [[Conditions|Condition]] or manifested ghosts and related phenomena.
 With a glance, a mage using [[Mage Sight]] can tell if someone has a soul, or if a body is, in fact, dead.

 [[Fate]] Sight:\
 Highlights anyone the mage watches who experiences a dramatic failure or exceptional success.
-It reveals the presence and use of a Destiny a [[Merit]], but not the details of that destiny.
+It reveals the presence and use of a [[Destiny Merit|Destiny]] a [[Merit]], but not the details of that destiny.

 [[Forces]] Sight:\
 Detects motion and highlights the presence of environmental [[Tilts]], fire, electricity, and other hazards.
 With a glance, a mage can tell if a device is powered.

 [[Life]] Sight:\
 Detects life signs, revealing if a body is still alive, and allows a mage to gauge how injured a character is with a glance.
-The presence of toxins, diseases, and Personal Tilts is obvious to the mage.
+The presence of toxins, diseases, and Personal [[Tilts]] is obvious to the mage.

 [[Matter]] Sight:\
 Allows the mage to determine the Structure and Durability of anything she looks at, as well as highlighting the value and quality of items (in game terms, telling the player the Availability and Equipment Bonus of any object).